Storm-Labs-Inc/forge-safe/README.md

 ## Supported Chains

+### Official Gnosis Safe API supported chains

-Supports Mainnet, Goerli, Arbitrum, Optimism, Binance Smart Chain, Gnosis Chain, Polygon, zkSync, zkEVM, Base, Celo, Avalanche, Blastchain (unofficial), Sepolia, and Aurora currently.
+Supports Mainnet, Sepolia, Arbitrum, Optimism, Binance Smart Chain, Gnosis Chain, Polygon, zkSync, zkEVM, Base, Base Sepolia Celo, Avalanche, and Aurora.

+### Unofficial Safe API supported chains

+Supports Fantom and Blast.

 If you'd like more to be supported, please make a PR.

 The official chains supported by Gnosis Safe API can be found [here](https://docs.safe.global/advanced/api-supported-networks).
 List of multisend contract addresses can be found [here](https://docs.safe.global/advanced/smart-account-supported-networks/v1.3.0).

 ## Installation

-`forge install ind-igo/forge-safe`
+`forge install Storm-Labs-Inc/forge-safe`

 ## Usage

 Steps:

 1. In your .env file

    - Set `WALLET_TYPE` with `local`, `ledger`, `trezor`, or `account` depending on your wallet
    - If `WALLET_TYPE` is `local`:
      - Set `PRIVATE_KEY` with your private key